zhixing1996/weighted_isr/README.md

 ## Structure of this Repository

-> weight_isr.conf: configure file, user changes will mostly happen in here
+> weight_isr.conf: configure file, user's changes will mostly happen in here.

 1. [patch]: patch info, mainly used to create plots name and files name.
     1. label: a very simple description of the cross sections you put;